Updated: May 26

 District Of Columbia

-If you do not live in one of the states listed above, we are unable to sell and ship you plants.
+If you do not live in one of the states listed above, and would like to request we review the current laws in your state/your medical documentation, please get in touch with us.
+Otherwise, we are unable to sell and ship you plants.

 How old do I need to be?

 Most states require you to be 21 years or older.
 Therefore, GrowItFromHome requires all customers to be 21 years or older.